BippleDops/coffee-vault/Scientific References/Coffee Chemistry/Acids in Coffee.md

 ## Overview

 Acidity is one of coffee's most important flavor characteristics.
-Multiple organic acids contribute to coffee's brightness, complexity, and perceived quality.
+Multiple [[Organic Acids]] contribute to coffee's brightness, complexity, and [[Perceived Acidity]].
 Understanding these acids illuminates roasting, brewing, and tasting.

 ## Major Organic Acids